Nikola2444/RISC-V-vector-processor/README.md

 RISCV-GCC-compile-scripts/assembly.dump

-If you want to generate you own assembly code RISCV-GCC compiler needs to be downloaded
+If you want to generate your own assembly code, RISCV-GCC compiler needs to be downloaded.

 ## RISCV-GCC compiler